Official Documents & Reports

 Consumer Confidence Report

 Since 1929, the MPWD has provided safe, high quality, and reliable water to its customers.
-We are pleased to report that in 2022 we once again met and surpassed all federal and state water quality regulations.
-CLICK HERE for the 2022 Consumer Confidence Report detailing the information.
+We are pleased to report in the 2023 Consumer Confidence Report (CCR) that the MPWD once again met and surpassed all federal and state water quality regulations.

 Your satisfaction is our top priority.
 Please contact us with any questions or concerns.